alphanome-ai/sec-parser/README.md

 > **Warning**
 To allow us to maintain backward compatibility with your code during internal structure refactoring for `sec-parser`, avoid deep or chained imports such as `sec_parser.semantic_tree.internal_utils import SomeInternalClass`.

+# Contributing
+For information about setting up the development environment, coding standards, and contribution workflows, please refer to our [CONTRIBUTING.md](https://github.com/alphanome-ai/sec-parser/blob/main/CONTRIBUTING.md) guide.

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/alphanome-ai/sec-parser/blob/main/LICENSE) file for details.